Ced30/GGL-Documentation/API/GGL_sub/GGL_sub_label.md

 | Returns:  | N/A |
 |--         |                             --|

-Use this method to modify or limit the alpha value af the whole instance draw event
+Use this method to set a multiplier for "image_alpha"

 ## Set_label(new_label)